aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.md

 ### PyTorch

 - A performance regression was observed when training on SMP with PyTorch 1.7.1 compared to 1.6.0.
 The rootcause was found to be the slowdown in performance of `.grad` method calls in PyTorch 1.7.1 compared to 1.6.0.
-Please see the related discussion: https://github.com/pytorch/pytorch/issues/50636.
+See the related discussion: https://github.com/pytorch/pytorch/issues/50636.

 # Sagemaker Distributed Model Parallel 1.1.0 Release Notes